rashmikumari123/first_project/README.md

 # About my first project on GitHub
-This is a frontend part of e-commerce website where html,css and javascript is used.It contains five sections :- Home Section
+This is a frontend part of e-commerce website where html,css and javascript is used.It contains five sections :- Home Section ,
-Category Section
+Category Section,
-Food Menu Section
+Food Menu Section ,
-Catering Services Section
+Catering Services Section and
 Contact Section